 Or this far?

-The smaller the move distance, the less chance of 'overshooting' the Center of Gravity, but the many more moves to be made.
 Therefore, it is better start with big moves.
-In case of 'extreme overshooting' the sum of weighted distances will have increased instead of decreased, and the resultant force arrow changed - or even completely reversed - its direction.
+Which then will cause 'overshooting' (after some steps).
+In case of overshooting the sum of weighted distances will have increased instead of decreased, and the resultant force arrow changed - or even completely reversed - its direction.
 By then, the move size needs to be reduced in order to get closer to the Center of Gravity.
 Else, the next move would end up at the previous position, followed by getting stuck in a loop of going back-and-forth without ever getting any closer.
 By reducing the move size each time the sum of weighted distances increased the 'Center of Gravity' ends up on top of the Center of Gravity.

 Of course, the above was an extreme example.
 Usually, there is no single dominant customer, and the Center of Gravity will be somewhere in the center of all customers.
-Also then, the Center of Gravity is found by moving in the direction of the resultant pull force, but not too far.
-The resultant pull force becomes smaller the closer the location gets to the Center of Gravity (which implicates that the length of the resultant pull force somehow does relate to the distance to be moved).
+Also then, the Center of Gravity is found by moving in the direction of the resultant pull force (using the fast step approach as described above).
 It becomes zero on top of the Center of Gravity, with all underlying pull forces (F) in a state of equilibrium in both x and y direction: ΣFx=0, ΣFy=0.
-All forces linked together start and finish at exactly the same location = zero resultant force.
+All forces linked together start and finish at exactly the same location = Center of Gravity, with zero resultant force.**

 The Single Center of Gravity algorithm works like this on an x,y plane: